 In the city centre, plastics don’t need to be separated from the residual waste.
 It is separated at the waste separation plant.
 This has a number of advantages:

-If you live in the former municipality Haren, you can hand-in your plastic waste, milk and juice cartons and cans to the district post Haren, Van Maerlantlaan 1.
+If you live in or near Haren, you can hand in your plastic waste, milk and juice cartons and cans at the district post Haren, Van Maerlantlaan 1.
 Special bags for this waste are available at the same address.

 Plastic bottles with a deposit can be returned in the store or supermarket.